redhat-openshift-ecosystem/opct/docs/support-guide.md

 Items to review:

-- OCP version matches the certification request
+- OCP version matches the ticket request
 - Review the result file
 - Check if the failures are 0, if not, need to check one by one
 - To provide a better interaction between the review process, one spreadsheet named `failures-index.xlsx` is created inside the extracted directory (`./processed/` exemplified in the last section).
 It can be used as a tool to review failures and take notes about them.